-Soo Hak Min

-Director, Manufacturing (Automotive Division)
+Soo Hak Min Director, Manufacturing (Automotive Division)

-Soo Hak Min, aged 53, male, joined SMIS Group in August 1999 and is currently a Director, managing the Automotive Division.
+Soo Hak Min, aged 54, male, joined the Group in August 1999 and is currently an Executive Director, managing the Automotive Division.

 He holds a Higher Diploma (Distinction) in Material Engineering from Tunku Abdul Rahman College and a Degree in Mechanical Engineering through the Engineering Council, United Kingdom in 1990.
 Prior to this, he was attached to the Lion Group of Companies from 1990 to 1999 in various capacities from metallurgist to an alternate director in certain of Lion Group's subsidiaries.
 His last appointment with the Lion Group was as Factory Operations Manager for Bright Steel Services Centre Sdn.
 Bhd.
 And B.A.P.
 Industries Sdn.
 Bhd.